jmorey4158/PolyNomial/README.md

 Next, one codes each helper method until the unit tests pass.
 The pattern that I found works well is the “Inside-Out” Pattern (see below).
 Once all the chucks are done and all the unit tests pass, it time to finish up.

 ###Aggregate
 The last thing to do is to create the code to aggregate the sub-answers into the main answer.
 One creates code that calls all the helper methods and passes the final solution to the consumer.

 ##The Inside-Out Pattern
+Coming Soo!

 ##5F Pattern
 The 5F Pattern is an over-arching philosophy, or guiding principle for developing long-term, end-to-end projects that helps one to guarantee quality and effectiveness.